algorithmx/book/Golovanov.Chapter-04-all.md

 \end{cases}
 $$

 Let the direction of each edge coincide with the direction of the corresponding curve that we put in the coincidence attributes of the directions of the edges and the curves on which they are based.
-A loop of the first face is described by the list of curves on which the edges are based, with plus or minus signs corresponding to the flags of the edges: \( +e_{12}, +e_{16}, -e_{15}, \) and \( -e_{13} \).
+A loop of the first face is described by the list of curves on which the edges are based, with plus or minus signs corresponding to the flags of the edges: $+e_{12}, +e_{16}, -e_{15},$ and $-e_{13}$.
 If the edge enters the loop with a positive flag, then by moving along the loop, the edge is traversed from start to end.
 If the edge enters the loop with a negative flag, then by moving along the loop, the edge is traversed from end to start.
 For the loop it does not matter from which edge the list is started.
 The list of edges is cyclic closed.
 What is important is the sequence of edges, and the coincidence of the direction of edges with the direction of the loop.
 Recall that when moving along the loop the edge always lies to the left, if we move along the outer side of the face.

 The remaining faces and edges of the prism have a similar structure.
 Eight vertices are located in the corners of the prism.
 The orientation of the loops of faces of a rectangular prism is shown in Fig. 4.6.2.
 Lines with arrows indicate the motion near the loops of the three faces of the prism.

 A cylinder has three faces, three edges, and two vertices.
-Let us place the origin of a local coordinate system \( p \) in the center of one of the end faces of the cylinder, and direct basis vector \( i_z \) along its axis.
-Suppose the cylinder has radius \( r \) and length \( h \).
+Let us place the origin of a local coordinate system $p$ in the center of one of the end faces of the cylinder, and direct basis vector $i_z$ along its axis.
+Suppose the cylinder has radius $r$ and length $h$.

 Let the side face of the solid be based on a cylindrical surface